etkitech/etki_JS/README.md

 Our mentors are English or Turkish speakers, students who speak English or Turkish are welcome.
 Main goal of this course is to provide a free and safe online learning environment for the underrepresented or underprivileged people in technology, and for the people who are looking into transitioning into the technology area.

 As community we follow the [Berlin Code of Conduct](https://berlincodeofconduct.org/), which is based on the [pdx.rb Code of Conduct](https://pdxruby.org/CONDUCT).

+_Please note, our program material is public to everyone, it is a self-paced co-learning program, where students learn by themselves, using the open-source material we curate._